 - The deceased’s estate.
 According to section 1811 of New York state law, if the deceased person had assets in the estate, the money must first go toward covering funeral costs — before debts or taxes.

-- Take out a loan.
+- Funeral loans.
 If you’re backed into a corner, a funeral loan could provide immediate cash, plus allow you to pay it back over time.

 Does New York have funeral assistance programs?